Back to blog

 app.post('/api/chat', async (req, res) => {

-const guard = await guardAgainstExtraction(message);
+const guard = await guardAgainstExtraction(req.body.message);

 if (!guard.allowed) {

-error: "I can't help with that request.",
+return res.status(400).json({ error: "I can't help with that request." });

 });

-Several considerations apply to how you handle a detected extraction attempt:
+How to handle a detected extraction

-Applications Most at Risk
+Applications most at risk

-Custom GPTs (ChatGPT)Persona instructions, knowledge cutoffs, business logicHigh
+Custom GPTs (ChatGPT)Persona, knowledge cutoffs, business logicHigh

 Coding assistantsStyle guides, security policies, forbidden patternsMedium